richorama/orleans-webrole/readme.md

 ![screenshot](screenshot.png)

-An example project showing how an Orlans Silo can be hosted on a web role.
+An example project showing how an Orleans Silo can be hosted on a Web Role.
 This allows smaller deployments of Orleans, as less VMs are required to deploy the minimum required infrastructure for an application (2 VMs instead of 4).

 ## How this works